LIFE THAT IS TRULY LIFE

 Getting to the other side of conflict

-We currently do not bill insurance, so all sessions are self pay, billed at $100/hour for individuals and couples.
-Discounts are available if clients would like to pre-purchase a bundle of sessions (e.g., 3-5 one-hour sessions, or one seesion that lasts 2-3 hrs).
-Group sessions are billed at $50/hr.
+We currently do not bill insurance, so all sessions are self pay, billed at $125/hour for individuals and couples.
+Discounts are available if clients would like to pre-purchase a bundle of sessions (e.g., 3-5 one-hour sessions).
+Group sessions (for groups of 3+ people) are billed at $50/hr per person.

 Whether as individuals or as couples, we are all works of art, in the process of being formed.
 If you're interested in some help along the way, reach out below so that we can begin your conversation.